Tiger Woods: Writings

 Woods wrote a golf instruction column for Golf Digest magazine from 1997 to February 2011.
 In 2001, he wrote a best-selling golf instruction book, How I Play Golf, which had the largest print run of any golf book for its first edition, 1.5 million copies.
 In March 2017, he published a memoir, The 1997 Masters: My Story, co-authored by Lorne Rubenstein, which focuses on his first Masters win.
 In October 2019, Woods announced he would be writing a memoir book titled Back.

 NFT

-Tiger Woods' "Iconic Fist Pumps Collection" is his first digital Non-fungible token (NFT) collection that launched on the DraftKings Marketplace in collaboration with Autograph.io on September 28, 2021.
+Tiger Woods's "Iconic Fist Pumps Collection" is his first digital Non-fungible token (NFT) collection that launched on the DraftKings Marketplace in collaboration with Autograph.io on September 28, 2021.
 Autograph is an NFT platform that was co-founded by Tom Brady that helped launch NFT projects with some of the biggest names in sports, including Usain Bolt, Rafael Nadal, Wayne Gretzky, and Tony Hawk.
-Woods' first collection offered 10,000 digital pictures of Tiger Woods' iconic moments ranging from $12 to $1,500, and 300 of those NFTs were also accompanied by his official digital signature.
+Woods's first collection offered 10,000 digital pictures of his iconic moments ranging from $12 to $1,500, and 300 of those NFTs were also accompanied by his official digital signature.
 The NFTs launched on the Autograph platform grants fans unique access to exclusive content, first dibs on digital collectibles, custom-made merchandise, and access to private in-person events depending on the varying utility of each NFT.

+Sun Day Red

+Woods partnered with TaylorMade to launch his golf apparel line, dubbed "Sun Day Red".
+The line was announced on February 12, 2024, and featured Woods's signature red shirt.